-Blind-spot warning is a fantastic idea, but these systems don't really do what they claim.
-Technically, vehicle blind spots are anywhere drivers can't see with their mirrors.
+Blind spot warning is a fantastic idea, but these systems don't really do what they claim.
+Technically, vehicle blind spot areas are anywhere drivers can't see with their mirrors.
 When the mirrors are positioned properly, blind spots are minimized.
-Blind spot warning systems trigger a warning light on or near the side mirror any time a vehicle is behind or alongside you in an adjacent lane, even if said vehicle is entirely visible in the side mirror (not a blind spot).
+Blind spot warning systems trigger a blinking light on or near the side mirror any time a vehicle is behind or alongside you in an adjacent lane, even if said vehicle is entirely visible in the side mirror (not a blind spot).
 The lights are on so frequently that they can lose their effectiveness.

 Lane Departure Warning Systems